GovernorFancyPants/desolaterunner/_posts/2021-09-23-tour-du-matterhorn.md

 title: Tour du Matterhorn
 categories: ''
 tags:
   - matterhorn
   - mountains
   - tour du matterhorn
   - zermatt
+excerpt: >-
-excerpt: A while ago me and Petter headed to Zermatt hungry for adventure.
+  A while ago me and Petter headed to Zermatt hungry for adventure.
 We had no plans going in, but after some deliberation we decided to try to circumnavigate one of the the most iconic peaks in Europe.
+introduction: >-
-introduction: A while ago me and Petter headed to Zermatt hungry for adventure.
+  A while ago me and Petter headed to Zermatt hungry for adventure.
 We had no plans going in, but after some deliberation we decided to try to circumnavigate one of the the most iconic peaks in Europe.
 image:
-  feature: "/uploads/2021/09/23/pxl_20210808_044216857_2-resized.jpg"
+  feature: /uploads/2021/09/23/pxl_20210808_044216857_2-resized.jpg
-  teaser: "/uploads/2021/09/23/pxl_20210808_044216857_2-thumb.jpg"
+  teaser: /uploads/2021/09/23/pxl_20210808_044216857_2-thumb.jpg
-date: 2021-09-23 11:00:00 +0200
+date: '2021-09-23 11:00:00 +0200'
+_template: post_template
 ---

 Hungry for adventure and longing for that sense of novelty, me and Petter Restorp headed to Zermatt without any real plan other than having a good time in the mountains.

 We quickly ran up to Schönbielhütte ahead of the storm, which arrived at the hut only minutes after us.
 With time to kill we researched a few options for the following days.